FtuoilXelrash/ACE.Mod.RCON/README.md

 **Rust-style Authentication (default, UseAceAuthentication=false):**
 1. Open your browser to: `http://127.0.0.1:9005/` (local) or `http://<server-ip>:9005/` (remote)
-2. The web client automatically authenticates using the password in the URL path
-3. If no saved password, the browser will prompt or you can manually connect to `ws://host:9005/your_password`
+2. A login page will appear with Password field
+3. Enter your RCON password and click Connect (or manually connect to `ws://host:9005/your_password`)
+4. Password is stored in browser localStorage for future sessions

 **ACE-style Authentication (UseAceAuthentication=true):**
 1. Open your browser to: `http://127.0.0.1:9005/` (local) or `http://<server-ip>:9005/` (remote)